-- Represents the performance of the Index based on, as applicable to the relevant measurement period, the hypothetical backtested weekly Index closing levels from January 1, 1999 through May 13, 2009, and the actual historical performance of the Index based on the weekly Index closing level from May 14, 2009 through September 30, 2009, as well as the performance of the S&P 500® Index over the same period.
+- Represents the performance of the Index based on, as applicable to the relevant measurement period, the hypothetical backtested weekly Index closing levels from January 1, 1999 through May 13, 2009, and the actual historical performance of the Index based on the weekly Index closing level from May 14, 2009 through November 30, 2009, as well as the performance of the S&P 500® Index over the same period.
 For purposes of these examples, each index was set equal to 100 at the beginning of the relevant measurement period and returns calculated arithmetically (not compounded).
 There is no guarantee the Index will outperform the S&P 500® Index or any alternative investment strategy.
 Source: Bloomberg and JPMorgan. - Volatility is calculated from the historical returns, as applicable to the relevant measurement period, of the S&P 500® Total Return Index (the "Underlying Index") over a six-month observation period.
-For any given day, represents the annualized standard deviation of the Underlying Index" over a six-month observation period.
 For any given day, represents the annualized standard deviation of the Underlying Index's arithmetic daily returns for the 126-index day period preceding that day.
 The index leverage is the hypothetical back-tested amount of exposure of the Index to the Underlying Index and should not be considered indicative of the actual leverage that would be assigned during your investment in the Index.
 The back-tested, hypothetical, historical six-month annualized volatility and index leverage have inherent limitations.
 These volatility and leverage results were achieved by means of a retroactive application of a back-tested volatility model designed with the benefit of hindsight.
 No representation is made that in the future the Underlying Index will have the volatility as shown.
 Alternative modeling techniques or assumptions might produce significantly different results and may prove to be more appropriate.
 Actual six-month annualized volatilities and leverage may vary materially from this analysis.
-Source: Bloomberg and JPMorgan. - Calculated based on the annualized standard deviation for the ten year period prior to September 30, 2009. - For the above analysis, the Sharpe Ratio, which is a measure of risk-adjusted performance, is computed as the ten year annualized historical return divided by the ten year annualized volatility. - Correlation refers to the degree the S&P 500® Risk Control 10% Excess Return Index has changed relative to daily changes in the S&P 500® Index.
+Source: Bloomberg and JPMorgan. - Calculated based on the annualized standard deviation for the ten year period prior to November 30, 2009. - For the above analysis, the Sharpe Ratio, which is a measure of risk-adjusted performance, is computed as the ten year annualized historical return divided by the ten year annualized volatility. - Correlation refers to the degree the S&P 500® Risk Control 10% Excess Return Index has changed relative to daily changes in the S&P 500® Index.